adamhassel/errors/README.md

 `errors.Wrap` will solve that by allowing arbitrary errors to be wrapped without losing information.

+This is useful e.g. when collecting errors from several running go routines that might return a bunch of different errors.

-A construed (well, kinda) could be a situation where a bunch of different functions are called, and if failing, returns a common error that is handled further up the stack:
+Another slightly construed use case could be a situation where a bunch of different functions are called, and if failing, returns a common error that is handled further up the stack:

 ```golang
 if err := someFunc(); err != nil {